Consulting

 • Hired by Good Morning America’s Tory Johnson to blog for WomenForHire.com and contribute to her New York Times bestseller Will Work From Home

-• Ghostwriter for a number of projects
+• Ghostwriter for numerous clients

 • Acquisitions Editor for BenBella Books